bobrovytskyioleksandr/LendingClub/README.md

-Credit risk & portfolio performance analysis on Lending Club's full 2007–2018 accepted-loans dataset, using PostgreSQL for cleaning/analysis and [Power BI/Tableau] for the dashboard.
+Credit risk & portfolio performance analysis on Lending Club's full 2007–2018 accepted-loans dataset, using PostgreSQL for cleaning/analysis and Power BI for the dashboard.

 ## Data